But while Peter was in prison, the Church prayed very earnestly for him.

 I hope that is your story, too.

-Pray boldly, unselfishly, and share the Gospel in your world!
+Pray boldly, unselfishly, and with persistent trust in God.

 Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers for all believers everywhere.